sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/compensation-role-changes.md

 If new cost centers are being implemented:

-- People Ops will loop in Tech Ops + Payroll and will wait for their confirmation prior to making any Bamboo updates.
+- People Ops will loop in Tech Ops + Finance and will wait for their confirmation prior to making any Bamboo updates.

 If new divisions are being implemented: